salesforce/LAVIS/README.md

 Key features of LAVIS include:

-- **Modular and Extensible Library Design**: facilitating to easily utilize and repurpose existing modules (datasets, models, preprocessors), also to add new modules.
+- **Unified and Modular Interface**: facilitating to easily leverage and repurpose existing modules (datasets, models, preprocessors), also to add new modules.

 - **Easy Off-the-shelf Inference and Feature Extraction**: readily available pre-trained models let you take advantage of state-of-the-art multimodal understanding and generation capabilities on your own data.